KevLeng/ConfigurationAPI-HandsOn/syntheticapi/README.md

-# Lab 2: Creating Sythetic Transactions using API
+# Lab 2: Creating Synthetic Transactions using API

-In this lab, we will create a 2 synthetic trasactions - a basic browser test and a multi-step transaction.
+In this lab, we will create a 2 synthetic transactions - a basic browser test and a multi-step transaction.

 ## Step-by-step Guide - Access API Explorer